luxtorpeda-dev/luxtorpeda/README.md

 ## User Packages Override

 A ```~/.config/luxtorpeda/user-packages.json``` file can be created, which will allow custom package information without having to change the normal packages.json file.
-This file should have the same format as packages.json, but can have either new games, or overrides to existing games.
+This file should have the same format as packages.json, but can have either new games or overrides to existing games.
 See https://github.com/luxtorpeda-dev/luxtorpeda/issues/65 for more information.

 ## User Interface